 Suzuki's XL7 is a car-based crossover sport utility vehicle that's available with front- or all-wheel drive and has seven seats.
-Competitors include the Honda Pilot, Subaru Tribeca and To...
+Competitors include the Honda Pilot, Subaru Tribeca and Toyota Highlander.
+There are three trim levels: Premium, Luxury and Limited.
+Five-passenger models and...
 Read Full Report

 Suzuki has a little more work to do on its 2009 XL7, but the SUV does have its good points.
 The interior is sleek and shiny, with supportive leather-trimmed seats.
 The third row is no joke, with full-size seats, cupholders and plenty of legroom.
 When the third row is folded down, the cargo space is simply amazing.
 At one point, I had to climb into the far reaches of the cargo area to adjust som...
-Read Full Review
+Read full review for the 2009 Suzuki XL7

 My parents bought this car (used, but with only about 800 miles on it) about a year ago for only about $12,000 after trading in our old car.
 This car is absolutely AMAZING.
 We've had no problem with i...
 Read Full Review